opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param src: Source array.

-    :param dst: Destination array.
-It will have the same size and type as the input array.
+    :param dst: Destination array that has the same size and type as the input array.

     :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.